Springtime (Springtime album)

-Springtime is the eponymous debut album from Australian supergroup Springtime, consisting of Gareth Liddiard, Chris Abrahams and Jim White.
+Springtime is the debut album from Australian supergroup Springtime, consisting of Gareth Liddiard, Chris Abrahams and Jim White.
 Recorded over 15 days at Liddiard's home studio in Nagambie, the largely-improvised album features lyrics from his uncle Ian Duhig, in addition to a Will Oldham cover and a reworking of a track by The Drones.
 It was released in Australia through TFS Records and in the US through Joyful Noise Recordings to largely positive reviews.

 At the 2022 ARIA Music Awards, the album was nominated for ARIA Award for Best Jazz Album.

 Background

 Springtime was conceived in early 2021 during the COVID-19 lockdown in Australia, shortly after Liddiard had finished recording Tropical Fuck Storm's third album Deep States.
 Liddiard recalled that at the time both he and White - who was "stuck" in Australia after having returned from Brooklyn for a Xylouris White tour due to "some family shit" - "were both in the same boat slowly going broke."
 In February, the duo performed a few shows in Melbourne which were billed as solo Liddiard shows, after which Liddiard had the "idea" to add Abrahams (with whom he had previously performed in The Triffids' 2008 reunion shows), thus making them a trio.

 The then-unnamed trio proceeded to perform a number of sold-out shows in early May, including one at the Brunswick Ballroom.
 The name "Springtime" was chosen by White's "best friend" Guy Picciotto of Fugazi off of a list of possible names compiled by the members "in a rush".
 On May 26, the group released a live rendition of the Drones song "Penumbra" recorded at the aforementioned Brunswick Ballroom performance and announced that they would release a full-length album late that year.